Employees tell me things they don’t tell their manger.

 - Uses funny math to explain why the impossible can be done.

-- Makes promises that he doesn’t keep.
+- Makes promises and doesn’t keep them.

 - Shifts legitimate business costs onto them.

 - Yells, nitpicks, and belittles.

 - Expects work to come before family.

 - Uses job security as a threat.